Epistates/turbomcp/README.md

 ## Status

-TurboMCP provides:
+TurboMCP v2.0.0-rc.2 provides:

 - Zero known security vulnerabilities with continuous monitoring
 - Performance focus with automated regression detection
-- Full MCP 2025-06-18 compliance
+- Full MCP 2025-06-18 specification compliance
 - Production deployment patterns with container & Kubernetes support
-- Documentation with progressive learning examples
+- 26 focused examples covering all usage patterns
 - Active development with regular security updates and performance improvements

-Ready for production deployment.
+**Note:** This is a Release Candidate (RC).
+While code is production-ready, the API may have minor changes before stable v2.0.0 release.
+For stability, pin to exact version: `turbomcp = "=2.0.0-rc.2"`

 ---